2saleh1/universal-video-downloader/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Disclaimer
+## ℹ️ Note

-This tool is for personal use only.
-Please respect copyright laws and platform terms of service.
-Only download content you have permission to download.
+Please respect content creators and platform terms of service when using this tool.

 ## 🙏 Acknowledgments